johannesst/check_resticprofile/README.md

 options:
   -h, --help            show this help message and exit -w HOURS, --warning HOURS
-                        return warning if last successfull ACTION is older than HOURS
+                        return warning if last successful COMMAND is older than HOURS
   -c HOURS, --critical HOURS
-                        return critical if last successfull ACTION is older than HOURS
+                        return critical if last successful COMMAND is older than HOURS
-  -a ACTION, --action ACTION
+  -C COMMAND --COMMAND COMMAND
-                        ACTION to check for, Default: backup -p PROFILE, --profile PROFILE
+                        COMMAND to check for, Default: backup -p PROFILE, --profile PROFILE
                         resticprofile to use, Default: default -f FILE, --file FILE  Path to resticprofile status file